 Rain from Heaven into my Vase, Then baked in hot water to eat as a Dessert.
 Use Tongs, Flowers sink to the Bottom.
 Photos from this Hillside are Missing?

 Bi Luo Chun - Green Snail Spring - embodies much of what is wonderful about the spring tea harvest.
 Perhaps no green tea cups to the rich flavors of the season as this one.
 Ours is a first-grade leaf harvested in a pluck in the first week of April before the Qing Ming holiday.
-Timing is critical as these prized bud sets must be plucked at just the right time and then processed entirely by hand.
+Timing is critical as these prized bud sets must be plucked at just the right time and then processed by hand.
 The leaves are small and delicate, as a result processing can be very challenging.
-Lot was harvested in April 2022.
-Lot #2.

 Lot Notes.
 For this year's lot, we selected one more to the green side as it offers a wonderful sweetness.
 The leaves are small, uniform, and elegant in classic spiral shapes.
 Aroma is well-balanced and fresh.
 In tasting, we found this lot held a special flavor, well-capturing the fresh notes of early spring.
-It is one of the true "vegetal" tasting Chinese greens.
 It steeps to a cloudy, broth-like cup color (characteristic of China's vegetal sweet green cultivars).
 Taste is clean.
-Harvested in April 2022.
-Lot #2.
+Harvested in April 2023.
+Lot #1.

 Tea Facts.
 This tea is one of China's Famous Teas.
 This lot was picked pre-Qing Ming.
 Processed entirely by hand.
-It is pan fired.
-As the leaves unfurl, they will spiral to the bottom.
+As the leaves unfurl in steeping, they will spiral to the bottom.

 Tasting Notes.
 The leaves are tender and complex offering a range of flavors from asparagus to notes of chestnut.
 We notice a peach flavor as well.
 Decidedly vegetal.
 The liquor is soft, silky.